 The Nerf Rival Phantom Corps Hades XVIII-6000 is pure fun with an integrated magazine holding 60 rounds of ball-style ammo that fires at 100 feet per second.
 If the price is out of your range, there are more affordable options with fewer features in the Nerf Rival series.

-- Spring-action mechanism, trigger lock, and tactical rail
+- The blaster has a spring-action mechanism, trigger lock, and tactical rail.

-- Fires rounds at 100 feet per second (30 meters per second)
+- Blast rounds at a velocity of 100 feet per second (30 meters per second).

 6. Nerf sniper (best Fortnight Nerf gun):